-So the vision has been transferred from the company to the industry and via the Initiative “Mindful Austria”, politics and society as a whole.
+So, the vision has been transferred from the company to the industry and via the Initiative “Mindful Austria”, politics and society as a whole.

 Were there initial challenges?

-Many people are going away from the economy today, wanting to start their own business and think that this will be especially easy for them because they have already gained an incredible amount of contacts.
+Many people are moving away from the economy today, wanting to start their own business and think that this will be especially easy for them because they have already gained an incredible amount of contacts.
 But suddenly you are in a completely different role, not as in the past and often not even perceived as a business partner.
-That was a real challenge when I realized it was not that easy, if not impossible.
+That was a real challenge when I realised it was not that easy, if not impossible.
 I really experienced often that others who came from business believed that they have contacts with many companies and can resort them in any case.
 But that’s not how it works.
 But it is not impossible.
 You just have to have a long breath.

 What does a typical day in your life look like today?

-So there are days when I am at home / in the office and there are days when I am in training with customers.
+So, there are days when I am at home / in the office and there are days when I am in training with customers.
 But perhaps to start much earlier: My day starts at 5:30 with an hour of meditation, yoga and all the trimmings.
 This is especially important to me, because that’s when I ground, position myself and start my day.
-Also at seminars I always offer QiGong at 6 o’clock in the morning to gather energy for the day.
+Also, at seminars I always offer QiGong at 6 o’clock in the morning to gather energy for the day.
 I experience that people really like to accept that offer because they know, or at least feel, that something does not fit.
 This tension and the stress have to be changed.
-Starting with one self.
+Starting with oneself.
 After a seminar day, I am also in the happy situation to never be completely overworked, because also during the day I do mindfulness exercises in the seminars with all the people.
-On the contrary, I am fully energized afterwards.
+On the contrary, I am fully energised afterwards.

 What are the key skills and qualities to succeed in your industry?